Originally Published On 10/5/2020

-Aerial yoga is a trend that is becoming more and more well-loved the world over and many people, from all walks of life, are getting involved.
-But there is a lot of online debate about who can do aerial yoga and whether it is suitable for men, pregnant women, certain religions and many more individuals.
+Aerial yoga is a trend that is becoming more and more well-loved the world over, and many people from all walks of life are getting involved.

 In truth, everyone is welcome to take part, and the only time that anyone might find the practice challenging is if they have any sort of chronic physical limitation – but even so, there are potential ways that these people can still take part.

-In this article, we will be looking at the various types of people that may question whether aerial yoga is suitable for them and how the practice can be enjoyed by many people, regardless of their gender, condition, spirituality or physical fitness.
+In this article, we will be looking at the various types of people that may question whether aerial yoga is suitable for them and how the practice can be enjoyed by anyone, regardless of their gender, spirituality or illnesses and physical fitness.

 Who Can Do Aerial Yoga?

-As we mentioned, people from all walks of life are welcome at an aerial yoga class and yet, there are still many people who wonder if they are able to take part.
+As we mentioned, people from all walks of life are welcome at an aerial yoga class and yet, there are still many people who wonder if they are able to take part for their specific situations.

 Can Beginners Do Aerial Yoga?

-There are a lot of people who wish to make the transition from mat yoga to an at-home aerial yoga workout and whilst this is possible and likely far easier since they already have a knowledge of the yoga poses, it is still advisable to gain instruction until you are confident enough to practice alone.
+While this is an awesome idea and likely far easier to get into the swing of things (pardon the pun) since they already have a knowledge of the yoga poses – it is still advisable to gain instruction until you are confident enough to practice alone.